 - (A) "Adjudication" means an agency proceeding-whether conducted pursuant to the federal Administrative Procedure Act, 5 U.S.C. § 551 et seq., other statutes, or agency regulations or practice-involving at least some presentation or oral argument resulting in some determination by an adjudicator that affects the rights or interests of parties. - (B) "Adjudicator" is one or more individuals who preside(s) at the presentation or oral argument at an adjudication.
-An adjudicator may be an Administrative Law Judge or any other presiding official or officials who are authorized to so act. - (C) "Agency" is an agency as defined in 5 U.S.C. § 551. - (D)"Knowingly" means done with actual knowledge of, or willful blindness to, the subject of the action. - (E) "Party" is a named person or entity required by law to participate in an adjudication. - (F) "Participant" means a party to an adjudication, or an intervenor or other interested person allowed to participate in the adjudication. - (G)"Person" means an individual or entity, other than the agency or an individual acting on the agency's behalf. - (H) "Presiding adjudicator" is the adjudicator responsible for conducting and resolving a specific agency proceeding. - (I) "Representation" refers to the acts of a representative on behalf of a participant in an adjudication. - (J) "Represented participant" means a participant in an adjudication whose interests are presented by a representative. - (K) "Representative" is an individual appearing in an adjudication on behalf of a participant.
-A representative may be a licensed attorney or nonlawyer, but may not be a federal attorney or other employee of the agency before whom they appear. - (L) "Tribunal" means any agency adjudicative authority presiding over a proceeding, including appeals of an agency adjudication by another agency adjudicator or adjudicators.
+An adjudicator may be an Administrative Law Judge or any other presiding official or officials who are authorized to so act. - (C) "Agency" is an agency as defined in 5 U.S.C. § 551. - (D) "Knowingly" means done with actual knowledge of, or willful blindness to, the subject of the action. - (E) "Lawyer" means an individual who is licensed to practice law. - (F) "Party" is a named person or entity required by law to participate in an adjudication. - (G) "Participant" means a party to an adjudication, or an intervenor or other interested person allowed to participate in the adjudication. - (H) "Person" means an individual or entity, other than the agency or an individual acting on the agency's behalf. - (I) "Presiding adjudicator" is the adjudicator responsible for conducting and resolving a specific agency proceeding. - (J) "Representation" refers to the acts of a representative on behalf of a participant in an adjudication. - (K) "Represented participant" means a participant in an adjudication whose interests are presented by a representative. - (L) "Representative" is an individual appearing in an adjudication on behalf of a participant.
+A representative may be a licensed lawyer or a non-lawyer, but may not be a federal lawyer or other employee of the agency before whom they appear.
+See comment 2 to Rule 101. - (M) "Tribunal" means any agency adjudicative authority presiding over a proceeding, including appeals of an agency adjudication by another agency adjudicator or adjudicators.